Mexico's Vitro considering legal options after U.S. bankruptcy ruling

-MEXICO CITY (Reuters) - Mexican glassmaker Vitro (VITROA.MX) said on Wednesday it was considering its legal rights after a U.S. bankruptcy judge on Tuesday ordered 10 units of the company into involuntary bankruptcy.
+MEXICO CITY, Dec 5 (Reuters) - Mexican glassmaker Vitro said on Wednesday it was considering its legal rights after a U.S. bankruptcy judge on Tuesday ordered 10 units of the company into involuntary bankruptcy.

 Judge Harlin Hale, based in Dallas, also found the subsidiaries had taken secret steps to prevent creditors from collecting money they were owed.